Linushf/battleships2/README.md

 - __Gitpod__
     - The code to this project is created on GidPod and is readable on my GitHub page.
 [View the project here](https://linushf.github.io/battleship2/)
+    - A template on GitHub is provided by Code Institute and inside that template I clicked "use this template".
+    - In the "create new repository" page i choosed a name for this repository "Battleship2".
+    - Clicked "create new repository from this template"

 - __Heroku__
     - This project is deployed to Heroku and I deployed the project with these steps: